dnoonan/sisyphus-rails/README.md

 - Tests
 - Move away from form_tag_helper, should be able to do it all from form_helper?
 Script tag can go at the end anyhow.
 Why aren't we doing that right now?
 We don't seem to have access to the same variables that the regular form_for does.
 Also the options array gets muddied by the FormHelper form_for call -> it removes the [:html] section (we need the id of the form for sisyphus).
+- rubydoc.info hosted documentation so the rubygems.org page doesn't look like crap.
 - conflict resolution... i.e. you have an object edit form, the fields are populated from the DB but if you have local browser changes they may get overridden.
 We need a way to resolve conflicts between local and remote data -> could use a jquery based modal dialog to present the diff?
 - Model based exclusions/options via activerecord extension?
 We have config based exclude/includes now
 - block based options (this would allow us to easily and neatly implement Sisyphus options)